CharlieSangha/Cisco-WLC9800-Automation-and-Analysis/README.md

-# Cisco C9800 WLC Network Device Information Gathering Automation
+# Cisco C9800 WLC Network Device Information Gathering & Analysis

 ## Overview
 This project automates the collection of comprehensive information from Cisco C9800 Wireless Controllers using Ansible and a Python analysis script.
 The automation was developed for a work project involving the discovery of 50 C9800 WLCs prior to designing a new solution to consolidate the controllers and implement Cisco Catalyst Center for Automation.